click here for mobile site

 participate

-Next, we’ll collect and share examples of leaders in our own lives.
-Participate in the #SDGredefineleadership citizen science project for a hands-on exploration of leadership structures.
-Together, we’ll examine different ways of leading and how they shape outcomes, mapping a new model for leadership.
-Follow along to see how your results compare to others!
+Participate in The Leaderboard citizen science project for a collective exploration of leadership structures.
+Together, we’ll examine different ways of leading, mapping a new model for leadership.

 table of contents